-Should I say I have a criminal record on my application?
+Should I mention my criminal record on my application?

-You should not lie about your criminal record, but do not give more information than the question asks.
+You should not lie about your criminal record, but do not give more information than the application asks.

 - If you are asked if you have any felonies but you only have misdemeanors, answer “No.”

 - If you are asked to list any convictions during the last 10 years, don’t list convictions that happened more than 10 years ago.

-- If you have to talk about your criminal record, also explain how you have changed and what you learned from your experience, and say how you have changed.
+- If you must talk about your criminal record, also explain how you have changed and what you learned from your experience.

 Where can I learn more about working with a criminal record?

-Can a potential employer make me take a drug test when I apply?
+Can a potential employer make me take a drug test?

-Yes.
-But first he or she must give you written notice.
-If the test is positive, you must have a second test to make sure the first test was accurate.
+Yes, but he or she must give you written notice first.
+If the test is positive, you must be given a second test to make sure that the first one was accurate.

-You have a right to get a copy of the test results, and the employer can’t share your test results with anyone else.
+You have the right to a copy of the test results, which cannot be shared with anyone by the employer.